PBAP123/migrator/README.md

 1. Automatically detect your username and virtual environment
 2. Create the appropriate systemd service file
 3. Enable and start the service (with your permission)

+Once installed as a service, Migrator will run completely automatically in the background with no need for manual intervention.

 #### Manual Removal